Valentin Belonogov: Work in Israel

 Belonogov immigrated from the Soviet Union to Israel at the age of 41 and continued his career there as a cinematographer on feature, documentary and television productions.
 One of his first Israeli projects as director of photography was Leonid Gorovets’s Russian-language drama Cafe with Lemon (Café im limon, 1994).
 He subsequently shot the cult fantasy drama Clara Hakedosha (Saint Clara) (1996), the television film Mazal Dagim (Pisces, 1998) and a number of other Israeli productions.

 In 1999 Belonogov was director of photography on Arik Kaplun’s tragicomedy Yana's Friends, about immigrants in Tel Aviv during the Gulf War.
 Three years later he shot Nir Bergman’s family drama Broken Wings, whose visual style was widely praised by critics for its expressive use of light and shadow.
 Both films became landmarks of Israeli cinema and brought him national recognition.

 Belonogov also worked extensively in television and on low-budget features.
-His later Israeli credits include Circus Palestine (1998), No Names on the Doors (1997), Something Good Will Happen to You (2005), Letters to America (2006), The Secrets Behind the Sun (2006), To Dance (2006), Etzba Elohim (Finger of God) (2008) and the crime film The Investigation Must Go On (2000).
+His later Israeli credits include Circus Palestine (1998), No Names on the Doors (1997), Something Good Will Happen to You (2005), Letters to America (2006), Things Behind the Sun (2006), To Dance (2006), Etsba Elohim (The Finger of God) (2008) and the crime film The Investigation Must Go On (2000).

 Outside his work on set, Belonogov taught cinematography at the film and television department of Tel Aviv University and at the Sapir Academic College, mentoring a younger generation of Israeli filmmakers.
 In the 2010s he also worked as a television cameraman for the Russian-language Israeli Channel 9.